 Sexual activity between committed individuals must be consensual and pleasurable for each person.
 When sex is forced upon an unwilling partner, it is sexual abuse.

-If you feel compelled to engage in sexual activity with your partner out of fear for your emotional or physical safety, this then is sexual abuse.
+If you feel compelled to engage in sexual activity with your partner out of fear for your emotional or physical safety, this is sexual abuse.
 The right to determine what happens with your body is a fundamental basic human right.
 Sexual abuse violates this human right and violates your dignity and human entitlement to self-determination.

 It is not possible to compare the various types of abuse and determine which is worse.
 Anyone of them can lead to very harmful consequences.
 As well, each person has a different way of experiencing abuse.

 Having said that, clearly physical abuse and domestic violence can lead to death.
 Over the years, thousands upon thousands of people have died at the hands of their hostile and aggressive partners.
 Death is something that cannot be reversed; there is no recovery.
-Every type of abuse can slip into a final act that can in a brief moment snuff out a person's life.
+Every type of abuse can slip into a final act that can in a brief moment end a person's life.
 Without saying which abuse is worse, we can unequivocally say all abuse is wrong, unacceptable, and must stop.

 Abuse is wrong; no one has a right to force or control or cause pain to someone else.
 If you are being abused, you need to find a way to make it stop.
 You can either get your partner to stop abusing you, or if this is not possible, then you need to end the relationship.
 I know this is easier said than done.
 However this is the only correct way to think about an abusive situation and hopefully when you approach it like this, your abusive situation will conclude with a positive outcome.